 A nice Italian hotel will offer a large selection of black, scented, and herbal teas for breakfast.
 You can usually find a good choice of teas and infusions in a nice Italian patisserie, too.
 In a bar?!
 Not so much!

 Plus, for some reason, both tea and infusions are rather costly to order in Italy.
 A small cup of tea/infusion can cost anything from 2.50 to 4 euros.
-This is quite unpalatable considering that an excellent espresso starts from 1.00-1.10 euros a cup.
+This is quite unpalatable considering that an excellent espresso is usually only around a euro per cup.

 My Verdict on This Italian Breakfast Drink: I did become used to good tea during my years in England, so when we moved to Italy I did miss English tea a bit.
 For some reason, I could never find tea in Italy that was as strong as the one sold in England.
 Tea was the one thing that we actually brought with us from England after each visit to my husband’s family there.

-I did enjoy a nice infusion every now and then.
-There are some truly wonderful infusion mixes and flavours offered in Italian patisseries.
+I did enjoy a nice infusion every now and then though.
+There are some truly delicious infusion mixes and flavours offered in Italian patisseries.
 Still, I found their price quite excessive for the small size cup you would get and soon I switched completely to coffee during our six years in Italy.

 A traditional Italian breakfast is a small and sweet affair that is eaten quickly, almost on the go.
-Its main components are biscuits, baked goods, milk, and coffee.
+Its main components are biscuits, pastries, milk, and coffee.

 Many first-time visitors to Italy are taken by surprise by the Italian approach to breakfast.
-It certainly can come as a bit of a shock to be served a small pastry with coffee if you are used to treating yourself to a large fried breakfast.
+It certainly can come as a bit of a shock to be served a small pastry with coffee if you are used to treating yourself to a large fried meal first thing in the morning.

 To help you navigate the Italian breakfast table and to understand the reasons that have come to shape it, in the above blog post I have listed for you ten typical Italian breakfast foods and four typical Italian breakfast drinks.
 The information is based on both my research into the breakfast habits of the Italians, official poll data, and my personal experience of eating a daily Italian breakfast during my six years of living in Northern Italy.